 - When you first arrive, ask your roommates and madrich or madricha (dorm counselor) for their phone numbers and save them to your phone.
-Share the contacts with your parents, so they can reach them in case of an emergency when they can't reach you. - Find out where your school's bomb shelter is located, so you know how to get there in an emergency. - Don't use your school's bomb shelter as a storage unit!
+Share the contacts with your parents, so they can reach them in case of an emergency when they can't reach you. - Find out where your school's bomb shelter is located, so you know how to get there in an emergency.
+If it is locked, make sure to notify school staff and follow up with them since it should always be unlocked and accessible for an emergency. - Don't use your school's bomb shelter as a storage unit!
 It needs to protect the maximum number of people in an emergency. - Dorms and dirahs are not the safest places to keep money and valuables.
-Most schools have a safe where you can store valuables and important documents. - Only allow visitors into the dorm or dirah if the school allows it, and they can be vouched for.
+Most schools have a safe where you can store valuables and important documents. - If using a lockbox to store medication or valuables, share the combination code with a madrich/madricha or trusted friend, in case vou forget the code. - Only allow visitors into the dorm or dirah if the school allows it, and they can be vouched for.
 Don't automatically trust anyone, including people who look or seem to be religious. - Tell delivery people to leave deliveries at the door.
 Don't let them inside. - Verify that your dorm or dirah is equipped with a working smoke/carbon monoxide detector, fire alarm, fire extinguisher, and door and window locks.
 If not, inform your school. - When leaving, even for a brief moment, check that the doors are locked. - Have a "last-person-out" policy, where the last person to leave makes sure all doors and windows are locked.